Our mission at NexHealth is to accelerate innovation in healthcare. We do this by connecting patients, doctors, and developers.

 Slack should only be used for quick, urgent, and non-thoughtful communication.

-Having a meeting should be the exception, not the default.
+Outside of effective team operating mechanisms (e.g. weekly team meeting), having a meeting should be the exception, not the default.
 We try to avoid holding meetings.
 Instead, we write documents and circulate to as many people as possible for alignment, comments, and visibility.
 Only hold meetings if there is no alignment after circulating your written document.
 If we do need to hold a meeting, ensure that each meeting calendar invite is populated with a well written document articulating your thoughts, questions, and action items in advance of sending to your peers.
 Include as few people as possible in meeting invites.

 Our company was built upon certain beliefs about the market, the world, and how we want to shape it.
 These are a few important ones we share: